 The way you cure and store your cannabis is a key factor in the quality of your weed.
 The problem is, harmful molds can crop up as you try to make the most of this process.
-Here are the vital actions you can take towards cannabis mold prevention through the curing and storage process.
+Here are the vital actions you can take to reduce the chance of mold through the curing and storage process.

 What’s your experience of smoking Grandaddy Purple or any of your favorite cannabis strains?
 Was the smoke acrid and irritating or smooth and gentle?
 When your smoke is harsh, either your smoking technique is bad or you landed on buds that were uncured.
-While technique can be learned, smoking improperly cured and poorly stored buds that have mold-growth, can easily land you in the ER.
+While the technique can be learned, smoking improperly cured and poorly stored buds that have mold growth, can easily land you in the ER.
+It’s especially dangerous for people with weakened immune systems.

 Why Is Curing Important?